-|Lectures||60 or 30 minutes||Lectures are issue-oriented presentations, which provide concrete examples, and contain both practical and theoretical information.
+|Lecture||40 minutes||Lectures are issue-oriented presentations, which provide concrete examples, and contain both practical and theoretical information.
 We generally prefer only one speaker but we may accept two if you can demonstrate the second person is necessary.|

-Panels tend to examine a controversial or difficult topic with no easy answers and lots of interesting talking points; panels are 60 minutes, which is enough time for about eight planned questions.
+Panels tend to examine a controversial or difficult topic with no easy answers and dynamic talking points.
+At 40-minutes, panels generally have enough time for about six planned questions.
 In all cases, expect to leave time at the end for Q&A.

 The benefits of being a speaker include:

 XRDC sessions present opportunities for professional XR developers to share ideas, case studies and experiences.
 In general, content specific to proprietary products and technologies will be considered sponsored material.
 If you would like to promote a product or service, please contact our sales team for information on exhibiting and other vendor opportunities, including sponsored sessions.

 The Advisory Board and conference management reserve the right to exercise their editorial discretion.
 Proposals that are commercial or marketing focused in nature will not be considered for the non-sponsored content program.

 When you agree to speak at XRDC, you are making a commitment to deliver a well prepared talk and to speak on the topic you have proposed.
 We ask that you do not drastically change the submitted topic or content after it is formally accepted into the program.